tnw012/testing/README.md

 # testing
-This reposiory is for testing code
+This repository is for testing code